Brilliant South American gecko

 The brilliant South American gecko (Gonatodes ceciliae), also known commonly as the brilliant clawed gecko, is a species of lizard in the family Sphaerodactylidae.
 The species is native to northern South America.

 Etymology

 The specific name, ceciliae, is in honor of Cecilia Donoso-Barros, who is the daughter of Chilean herpetologist Roberto Donoso-Barros.

 Geographic range

-G. ceciliae is found in Trinidad and Venezuela.
+Gonatodes ceciliae is found in Trinidad and Venezuela.

 Habitat

-The preferred natural habitat of G. ceciliae is forest, at altitudes from sea level to 900 m.
+The preferred natural habitat of Gonatodes ceciliae is forest, at altitudes from sea level to 900 m.

 Description

-Only males of G. ceciliae have brilliant coloration.
+Only males of Gonatodes ceciliae have brilliant coloration.
 Females are grayish brown, with darker blotches.